davekirby/EFFProject/report/PROJ_KirbyD.md

 The `cross_validate` function uses `sklearn.model_selection.StratifiedKFold` to create a 5-fold split of the data with the distribution of the target classes balanced between each split.
 The for each split:
-- If the tensorboard directory is specified a subdirectory is added with its name containing the split number, current date and time, then a `tensorboardX.SummaryWriter` is instantiated to log into that directory.
+- If the TensorBoard directory is specified a subdirectory is added with its name containing the split number, current date and time, then a `tensorboardX.SummaryWriter` is instantiated to log into that directory.
-- a `FuzzyClassifer` is created with any hyperparameters passed into the function
+- a `FuzzyClassifier` is created with any hyperparameters passed into the function
 - the classifier is trained against the training data and evaluated against the test fold
-- the accuracy and confusion matrix are printed out and also saved to tensorboard.
+- the accuracy and confusion matrix are printed out and also saved to TensorBoard.

 At the end of the five folds, the average accuracy and standard deviation are printed.

 Running five-fold CV on a large dataset could be very time consuming, so a flag was added to the parameters to optionally swap the train and test data, so the model was trained on one fifth of the data and evaluated on four-fifths.
 This gave less accurate results but a five-fold speedup.

 ### Iris dataset results
-Figure 9 shows a typical result from cross validation of the iris dataset with a batch size of 10 and a popuation of 20 trained over 10 iterations.
+Figure 9 shows a typical result from cross validation of the iris dataset with a batch size of 10 and a population of 20 trained over 10 iterations.
 Most of the folds had reached 100% training accuracy by the fifth iteration.
 The average accuracy on the test data was 93.33% with a standard deviation of 7.81%.
 The training run time for each fold was 18-20 seconds.

 ![Iris CV](images/iris_cv_1.png)